 We don’t know many specifics about Christine’s early education, but it appears she must have been close to her father, because her ability to even attempt to earn her way by her pen in a world where most women were illiterate demonstrates that she had far more education than was usual.
 Her writing would reveal a breadth of knowledge spanning the classical and ecclesiastical literature of the day, as well as facility with subjects dear to her father’s heart like astrology and alchemy.
 Some of this she speaks of teaching herself ad hoc once she found herself destitute, but her erudition suggests that she had access to an impressive library, which must have been at least in part her father’s.
 Using his and her late husband’s court contacts, Christine was able to cultivate powerful patrons from France’s ruling elite, including Charles VI’s queen, Isabeau of Bavaria, and the king’s younger brother, Louis, the duke of Orléans.

 Now, some of you have already met Charles VI on this blog, but for those of you who skipped that one, Charles spent a large portion of his reign incapacitated by severe mental illness.
-This left Isabeau and Louis, along with Charles’ brother, Philippe, duke of Burgundy, and at least five other lords of the realm as the king’s regents at various points during Charles’ forty-plus years on the throne.
+This left Isabeau and Louis, along with Charles’ uncle, Philippe, duke of Burgundy, and at least five other lords of the realm as the king’s regents at various points during Charles’ forty-plus years on the throne.
 Many of the regents were Christine’s patrons during her writing career, with her most famous work, Le Livre de la cité des dames (The Book of the City of Ladies), being written for Philippe of Burgundy’s granddaughter as an extended rebuttal to Le Roman de la Rose.
 In City of Ladies, Christine drew on her extensive knowledge of history and mythology to populate an allegorical city with famous women who were wise and virtuous, to rebuff Rose’s depiction of all women as treacherous.
 But by the time City of Ladies was written in 1405, Christine had already had some experience mining Greek and Roman mythology as a source for medieval morality.
 So, after this very long introduction, I want highlight one of Christine’s earlier, lesser-known works, L’Épistre de Othéa a Hector (Othéa’s Letter to Hector), where she learned how to do this.

 Othéa was written to Louis d’Orléans as an allegorical mirror of princes poem sometime around the year 1399/1400, when a late-twenties Louis was jockeying with his other male relatives for a place in the regency of his unstable brother.
 A “mirror of princes” (Latin: specula principum) is a literary genre of works designed to educate rulers or the members of the nobility on royal conduct and behavior.
 Although the concept existed in the ancient world (Xenophon’s The Education of Cyrus, and Cicero’s de Officiis are mirrors), the term dates from the medieval period and the European Renaissance, with Niccolò Machiavelli’s The Prince being the example you’d most likely be familiar with.
 Rather than address Louis directly and risk her advice being rejected out of hand as coming from both a woman and non-royalty, Christine cleverly couches her poem to the duke as an extended mythological allegory, where Louis is the Trojan prince Hector, and Christine is Othéa, an invented goddess of prudence.